 - On Mac, write the word in the search bar, go to Edit, click on Find, and select Save Search.

 Now that you’ve got your Saved Search, you can easily look up notes that were hard to find before.

 No matter of the type of job you are having, you still have to answer and send emails, either at home or at work.
 And sometimes you wish you could make notes out of some emails but you have no idea how.
 Don’t worry, I’m here to help.

 The traditional way to save an email to your Evernote account is to send that desired email to your Evernote email address and click Send.
 However, this action is only possible if you have a Premium or Business plan.

-If you still want to forward your emails to your Evernote account but for free, here is my tip: Mailbutler’s Evernote Exporter plugin is designed exclusively for Apple Mail and lets you export your emails with just one click.
+If you still want to forward your emails to your Evernote account but for free, here is my tip: Intergrate Evernote Exporter with Mailbutler, it works seamlessly with Apple Mail, Gmail, and Outlook.
+Now you can you export your emails with just one click.
 No more of having to re-send your emails from one address to the other.
-With Evernote Exporter, you can save your emails as Evernote notes in just one move.
+With Evernote Exporter, you can save your emails as notes in just one move.
 Simple and free.

 The switch between Evernote and Apple Mail is super easy: with the link on the right corner of your exported email, you’re just one click away from your emails.